Guide to Craniofacial Surgeries

 Procedure Walkthroughs & Explanations

-myFace seeks to relieve the stress and anxiety surrounding craniofacial surgeries by helping families to feel as prepared as possible for an upcoming surgery.
-Our surgery guides walk individuals and families through the various stages of 6 craniofacial procedures, from pre-operation through surgery and post-operative recovery.
+We achieve this by offering comprehensive information on six of the most common craniofacial surgeries. myFace seeks to relieve the stress and anxiety surrounding craniofacial surgeries by helping families to feel as prepared as possible for an upcoming surgery.
+Our surgery guides are designed to accompany individuals and families, providing support throughout the different stages of six craniofacial procedures.
+They offer assistance from preoperative preparations through the surgery itself and guide individuals through the post-operative recovery process.

 BSSO